-|Tesla Model S 90D||$159,438|
+Model S Long Range

-|Tesla Model S P100D||$251,849|
+Model S Plaid

 Tesla Model X

-|Tesla Model X 90D||$167,503|
+Model X Long Range

-|Tesla Model X P100D||$246,809|
+Model X Plaid

 How you can finance a Tesla

 This means you may be able to enjoy more favourable rates and better terms when financing a Tesla than other vehicles.
-Because they are demonstrably safer than many other cars, some insurers also recognise the benefits with lower car insurance premiums.
-This means that while Teslas are inherently expensive, high-end vehicles, they can continually save you money as you drive, not only by not needing to pay for petrol and because you can get government rebates for these eco-friendly cars, but also in countless other more subtle ways.
+Because they are demonstrably (going by ANCAP scores) safer than many other cars, some insurers also recognise the advantages of those safety assists with lower car insurance premiums.
+A few car insurers have offered discounts since 2014 for vehicles with active safety features.